dselivanov/rsparse/README.md

 ### Classification/Regression

-1. [Follow the proximally-regularized leader](http://www.jmlr.org/proceedings/papers/v15/mcmahan11b/mcmahan11b.pdf) which llows to solve **very large linear/logistic regression** problems with elastic-net penalty.
-Solver use with stochastic gradient descend with adaptive learning rates (so can be used for online learning - not necessary to load all data to RAM).
+1. [Follow the proximally-regularized leader](http://www.jmlr.org/proceedings/papers/v15/mcmahan11b/mcmahan11b.pdf) which allows to solve **very large linear/logistic regression** problems with elastic-net penalty.
+Solver uses stochastic gradient descent with adaptive learning rates (so can be used for online learning - not necessary to load all data to RAM).
 See [Ad Click Prediction: a View from the Trenches](https://www.eecs.tufts.edu/~dsculley/papers/ad-click-prediction.pdf) for more examples.
     - Only logistic regerssion implemented at the moment
     - Native format for matrices is CSR - `Matrix::RsparseMatrix`.
-However common R `Matrix::CpasrseMatrix` (`dgCMatrix`) will be converted automatically.
+However common R `Matrix::CsparseMatrix` (`dgCMatrix`) will be converted automatically.
 1. [Factorization Machines](https://www.csie.ntu.edu.tw/~b97053/paper/Rendle2010FM.pdf) supervised learning algorithm which learns second order polynomial interactions in a factorized way.
 We provide highly optimized SIMD accelerated implementation.

 ### Matrix Factorizations